frink-okn/frink-landing-zone/README.md

 <span style='font-size:50px;'>&#128273;</span>

-UPDATE &#128273; For each method, you will need to request credentials for accessing lakeFS.
+&#128273; For each method, you will need to request credentials for accessing lakeFS.
 These credentials are an **Access Key ID** and a **Secret Access Key**.
 You may request these either by direct messaging Yaphet Kebede through our PROTO-OKN Slack Channel or by emailing Yaphet at kebedey at renci dot org.

 - [Upload through the website](#upload-through-the-website)